bitsnnfl2021/bitsnnfl2021.github.io/_drafts/id-34-attention-u-net-learning-where-to-look-for-the-pancreas.md

 **Task:**

 1. Implement the network architecture
-2. Try and replciate the results on the relevant metrics in the paper
+2. Try and replicate the results on the relevant metrics in the paper

 **Dataset:**

 [https://wiki.cancerimagingarchive.net/display/Public/Pancreas-CT](https://wiki.cancerimagingarchive.net/display/Public/Pancreas-CT "https://wiki.cancerimagingarchive.net/display/Public/Pancreas-CT")

+**Framework:** You cannot use PyTorch for this paper.